BarDweller/TerminalRecorder/README.md

 `vagrant up`

-Then ssh into it.. (passing -X if you are on linux/mac, to let vagrant launch X apps back to your host)
+Then ssh into it.. (passing `-X` if you are on linux/mac, to let vagrant launch X apps back to your host)

 `vagrant ssh -- -X`

 ## To record a session

 Outside the VM, use the `script` command to record your session, using an xterm with identical specs to the one that will be used to record the playback.
+(This works real well if using `-X` as you can launch an xterm directly from the VM to your host.)

 `script` records timing info to one file, and character data to another.
-_(The font can be obtained via `apt-get install fonts-inconsolata`)_

 `xterm -fa "Inconsolata" -fs 12 -rv -geometry 80x28 -e "script --timing=/tmp/TIMING -q /tmp/MYSCRIPT"`